 - 1 can full fat coconut milk chilled overnight at least (highly recommend Thai Kitchen brand)

 - 1/2 tablespoon (8g) melted liquid coconut butter

-- For the icing, you will have to chill the canned coconut milk in the fridge overnight or even a few days (if possible) before you plan on making it.
-The longer it's chilled and the thicker the cream is, the better.
-Alternatively, you can place the can in the freezer for a couple hours.
-Carefully open up the can and scoop out just the thickened white cream, just a 1/2 cup.
+- For the icing, open up the chilled can of milk and scoop out just the thickened white cream, just a 1/2 cup.
 Don't add any of the water.
 I got out a solid 1/2 cup.
 Add it to a bowl and whip it for about 5 minutes until lift and fluffy and soft peaks form on your beaters.
 Add the syrup and vanilla and beat again for a minute.
 Lastly, add the liquid coconut butter and whip just a few seconds until it is mixed and fluffy.
-Add the icing to a ziplock bag, cut off the corner and pipe it on the cupcakes.
-This makes just enough to lightly ice all 8 cupcakes.
+Add the icing to a ziplock bag, cut off the corner and pipe it on the muffins.
+This makes just enough to lightly ice them.
 If you like a lot of icing, then double the recipe.
 Store in the fridge if using the icing.
 Otherwise, store the plain muffins at room temperature.

 - VARIATION: If you want to make these extra fancy, add the optional whipped coconut frosting on top.
 It is so delicious!
 Or add any add-ins you like, chocolate chips or nuts would be delicious!